jessegranger/shepherd/README.md

 specifying a group:

 	--group <name>
-	--cd <path> - The working directory for new processes in this group.
+	--cd <path> - The working directory for new processes.
+Optional.
+Default ".".
 	--exec <command> - The shell command to launch the process.
+Required.
-	--count <n>
+	--count <n> - Optional.
+Default 1.
 	--port <port> - The starting port.
-If <n> > 0, then <port> gets incremented.
+If `<n> > 0`, then <port> gets incremented.
+Optional.
 	--grace <ms> - How long to allow the process to startup.
+Optional.
+Default 9000.

+If `--port` is specified, each new process is given `PORT` in it's environment.
+The process is `"started"` once it is listening on it's given `PORT`.

+If `--port` is not specified, then the process is `"started"` if it stays up for it's full `--grace` period.
+Be careful if you use long `--grace` times, with no `--port`, and high `--count`; this combination will lead to a slow `start` for that group.

 This command causes `config` to be re-written.